-When you are trying to do your application for Singapore PR or permanent resident, you must have noticed that from the explanatory notes, one of the documents required is actually testimonials from previous employer which states the nature as well as the duration of your employment at that place, and the last drawn salary.
+When you are trying to do your application to be a Singapore PR or permanent resident, you must have noticed that from the explanatory notes, one of the documents required is actually testimonials from previous employer which states the nature as well as the duration of your employment at that place, and the last drawn salary.

 Submission of testimonials from your previous employer(s)

 If you are wondering whether it is compulsory to submit the testimonials from your previous employer to get your PR application approved, the short answer is no. However, if you actually want a serious chance of having your profile being looked at by ICA seriously, then it is important to submit it.
 It is possible, but difficult to get your submission approved if you do not submit the required testimonials from previous employers, as ICA treats that as incomplete submission.